Tecentriq®

 You will find a list of known side effects in the Consumer Medicine Information here.

-Talk to your doctor to see if Tecentriq is right for you, or if you have any questions or concerns.
+Talk to your doctor to see if Tecentriq intravenous infusion or subcutaneous injection is right for you, or if you have any questions or concerns.

 How to access Tecentriq

-From April 1st 2023, Tecentriq is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy and meet predefined criteria.
+Tecentriq given by intravenous infusion is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy and meet defined criteria.
 Tecentriq is not publicly funded by PHARMAC for other registered indications.
 This means you will have to pay for this medicine.
 Paying for treatment requires careful thought, but there are financial options and programmes that may help you fund private treatment.

 The Tecentriq Cost Share Programme